A Framework for Conditional Statement Technical Debt Identification and Description: Related Work

 Zampetti et al. \cite{zampetti2017recommending} developed a Random-Forest-based approach called TEDIOuS.
 TEDIOuS recommends to developers when they should self-admit design debt.
 Zampetti et al. use static analysis tools to calculate method-level metrics in order to create the model input features.
-These metrics are structural metrics, readability metrics, and warnings raised by static analysis tools.
-Our framework is inspired by their Zampetti et al.'s work.
-We use their approach as a benchmark for our \ac{satd} Source Code Identification components.
+These metrics are structural metrics, readability metrics, and warnings raised by Static Analysis Tools.
+SATDID is inspired by their Zampetti et al.'s work.
+We use their approach as a benchmark for our \ac{satd} Identification components.
 However, there are key differences between Zampetti et al.'s approach and ours.
 Firstly, they calculate source code metrics and use them as features for the machine learning model to learn from.
-In our case, we use the source code tokens themselves rather than calculating metrics to create the feature vectors.
+In our case, we vectorise the source code tokens themselves rather than calculating metrics to create the feature space.
 Secondly, their work specialises in detecting ``design'' debt.
-Ours attempts to detect all kinds of debt.
+Ours attempts to detect all kinds of technical debt.
 Thirdly, Their work operates on method-level.
-Ours can operates on any level (whether it is conditional-statement-level, method-level, class-level, etc.) as long as an Abstract Syntax Tree can be extracted from the targeted code fragment.
-Lastly, We propose a comprehensive framework that also performs other tasks, such as \ac{satd} Comment Identification and \ac{satd} Comment Generation, and leverages deep learning as well as traditional machine learning.
+Ours can operate on any level (conditional-statement-level, method-level, class-level, etc.) as long as an Abstract Syntax Tree can be parsed from the target source code fragment.
+Lastly, We propose a comprehensive framework that also performs \ac{satd} Comment Generation and leverages deep learning as well as traditional machine learning.